Simple online tools for developers, networking, text and conversions.

 How to use

-2. Run the tool to calculate the subnet.
+2. Click Run Tool to calculate the subnet details

-4. Use the result for planning or troubleshooting.
+4. Use the result for planning, troubleshooting, documentation, or study

 Examples